adcirc/adcirc/CONTRIBUTING.md

 ### Branches

 Branches are core to the way Git functions and should be used whenever possible.
-For the purposes of this repository, no work should be done in the ```master``` branch.
+For the purposes of this repository, no work should be done in the ```main``` branch.
 A small number of branches will be officially supported in the main repository, however most work should be conducted within Forks, which are explained later in this document.

 You can retrieve a list of branches currently configured in your repository:
 ```